Spirit Racing: Formula One

 The team then continued in the championship until the penultimate race of the season, the European Grand Prix at Brands Hatch.
 Johansson tended to qualify ahead of most of the naturally-aspirated cars, and finished seventh at Zandvoort, but mechanical problems continued to blight the car.
 In the meantime, the team was building its first purpose-designed F1 car, the 101, but at the same time, Honda were showing concern at the lack of progress and were being courted by Williams, who offered a record of success.
 Following a disastrous weekend for Spirit at Monza, where the 101 was presented but not driven and Johansson suffered another early retirement, the Japanese company decided to supply its engines to Williams only, and Spirit thus missed the final race of the season at Kyalami.

 Spirit decided to continue in 1984 with Hart turbocharged engines.
 Initially twice world champion Emerson Fittipaldi and moneyed Italian Fulvio Ballabio were slated to drive.
-However Fittipaldi left to find a drive in Indycars after finding the machine uncompetitive and Ballabio was refused a Super Licence.
+However Fittipaldi left to find a drive in Indy car racing after finding the machine uncompetitive and Ballabio was refused a Super Licence.
 Instead Mauro Baldi found funds and was nominated as the team's sole driver, Johansson being released as he could not find the funding to continue.
 The 101 was a neat but underpowered car and Baldi struggled to move away from the rear of the grid.
 Jean-Louis Schlesser had planned to take over from the third race before the threat of litigation from RAM (still owed money by the Frenchman) saw Baldi stay until Huub Rothengatter took over.
 When the Dutchman's money ran out Baldi found enough funds to complete the season.
 The team's best result was 8th place, scored by Baldi on three occasions and Rothengatter once.

 The 101 chassis (having been progressively upgraded throughout 1984) was updated again for 1985 and Baldi continued to drive.
 Allen Berg had arranged a deal to take over the seat later in the season.
 Money was even tighter, however, and after three rounds Wickham decided to take up an offer from Toleman to buy out the team's tyre contract and folded the F1 outfit.
 Wickham initially promised to be back with a new car in 1986 but that never happened.